-Progress, particularly for the large proportion of disadvantaged children at the Academy, has clearly been affected by pandemic.
+Progress, particularly for the large proportion of disadvantaged children at the Academy, has clearly been affected by the pandemic.
 The Academy continues to implement a catchup and intervention programme.
 It has retained its focus on staff development and precision coaching inline with the idea that the best intervention possible is a daily diet of great teaching.
-Recognising the impact of the pandemic on mental wellbeing, it has continued its pioneering approach to social, emotional and mental health.
+Recognising the impact of the pandemic on mental well-being, it has continued its pioneering approach to social, emotional and mental health.
+It actively seeks to attract applications from pupil premium students.
+It is determined to ensure pupils from all backgrounds and especially pupil premium students are able to access the education the Academy provides.